- If you are interested in producing a full HarvardX course or module, submit a letter of interest.

 How can I apply for funding related to advances in learning?

 The HILT Grants program provides faculty, students and staff with support to cultivate pedagogical innovations across Harvard’s schools.
-Building on the success of the first round of grants, we HILT currently offers have designed two types of grants for our second round of grantmaking: semesterly Spark Grants and yearly Cultivation Grants.
+HILT currently offers grantmaking in the form of the annual Spark Grant offering to faculty and staff, and Pilot Funds for students.

 How can I conduct research on the science of learning?

 Proposals for HarvardX courses all include a research component and/or indicate willingness to collaborate with researchers.
 The research mission is coordinated and supported by the HarvardX Research Committee, a body comprised of members from across the University in the humanities, professions, arts, and sciences.

 Research and inquiry are broadly conceived but must contribute to generalizable knowledge and be disseminated beyond this University by faculty members/instructors or by the leaders of the projects that a course may support.

 A commitment to fulfilling HarvardX's research aims may take many forms.
 Participants with clear research goals and resources should keep the research committee apprised of intentions and, ultimately, findings.

 - For those with nascent research goals, contact the research committee early in the process.